Gertrud Bäumer: Childhood and Education

 Gertrud Bäumer was born in Hagen-Hohenlimburg, Westphalia, to a Reformed Protestant family and moved to Cammin, a former episcopal town in Pomerania at the age of three.
 Her father, Eduard Bäumer, served as a Protestant pastor.
 Her great-grandfather, Wilhelm Bäumer, was also a pastor in Bodelschwingh near Dortmund where he served as a church politician.
 He supported the continuation of the presbyterian-synodal constitution established in the Prussian province of Westphalia in 1815, and later in other parts of Prussia.
-After her father’s death during her childhood, her mother, Anna Bäumer, raised Gertrud and her siblings while encouraging her education and intellectual development despite limited financial means.
-Some scholars have linked Bäumer’s later involvement in social welfare and education to the circumstances of her early life.
+After her father’s early death, ten year old Gertrud moved with her mother and her two siblings to her grandmother's house in Halle (saale).
+Her mother, Anna Bäumer, raised Gertrud and her siblings while encouraging her education and intellectual development despite limited financial means.
+Bäumer wrote about the emptiness in her mother's life and her economic dependency on relatives in her memoirs as a sad, but educational experience.
+Concerning the emptiness at her grandmother's house, she writes: "Was this what women's life was like—this spiral around one's own axis?"
+According to her own account, her desire to pursue a career was determined early on: "I wanted to—and for economic reasons had to—become a teacher."

+She attended the Higher Girls' School in Halle and subsequently completed her teacher training at the Magdeburg Teachers' Seminary.
+She taught at elementary schools in Halberstadt, Kamen, and Magdenburg starting in 1894.
+Soon after, she became involved with the General German Women Teacher's Association (ADLV, Allgemeiner Deutscher Lehrerinnenverein), whose head, Helene Lange, left a significant mark on her both professionally and personally.

-Gertrud Bäumer studied in Berlin at the University of Halle and received her Ph.D. in 1905.
+Gertrud Bäumer studied in Berlin at the Humboldt University of Berlin and received her Ph.D. in 1905.
 This was an impressive accomplishment for women at that time in Imperial Germany.
+There she studied philology, German studies, theology and economics.
+Adolf von Harnack, a church historian, and Wilhelm Dilthey, a philosopher, were two influential academic lecturers while she studied at the Humboldt University of Berlin.
 Her dissertation was on Goethe's Satyron.
 Bäumer edited the Handbuch der Frauenbewegung [Handbook of the Women's Movement] from 1901-1906.
 From 1916-1920 she was in charge of the Social Pedagogical Institute with Marie Braun.

-Bäumer was a member in close contact with the board of the national umbrella group of German women's organizations, the Bund Deutscher Frauenvereine (Federation of German Women's Associations) and during World War I she helped found the Nationaler Frauendienst [National Women's Service].
+Bäumer was a member in close contact with the board of the national umbrella group of German women's organizations, the Bund Deutscher Frauenvereine (Federation of German Women's Associations) and during World War I she helped found the Nationaler Frauendienst (NFD, National Women's Service).
 As such, Bäumer was aggressively opposed to the feminist-pacifist women supporting internationalism in Germany and elsewhere; stating: "We mustn't ever forget that it is not just military training that is being put to the test out there in the trenches and at sea, at the gun emplacements and in the air, but also German mothers' upbringing and German wives' care."